Gazza’s Gas and Grease — The Valleys

 Jaak grinned impishly, and Dieter thumped his tail in enthusiastic agreement.

-With breakfast cleared away they all headed down the valley into town; Dieter once again having called dibs by licking the front tyre, and sitting by the rolled down window barking happily at anyone and anything they passed.
-If anyone in the valleys was still unaware that a Hundel was in town – it would surely not take long for them to work it out.
-Altai dropped the boys at Gazza’s Gas and Grease, before he started his rounds of the food stores.
+With breakfast cleared away, they headed down the valley into town.
+Dieter once again called dibs by licking the front tyre, then sat by the rolled-down window, barking happily at anyone and anything they passed.
+If anyone in the valleys was still unaware that a Hundel was in town, it would not take long for them to work it out.
+Altai dropped the boys at Gazza’s Gas and Grease before he started his rounds of the food stores.

-Dieter was thoroughly over excited to see and be in a new place.
-He promptly jumped out of the pickup and began barking and sniffing everywhere.
+Dieter was thoroughly overexcited to be somewhere new.
+He jumped out of the pickup and began barking and sniffing at everything.

 Dieter: Arrooff — arrooff — arrooff — arrooff!